RakibHassanSoft/realStateProject/README.md

 <!-- https://github.com/programming-hero-web-course-4/b9a9-real-estate-RakibHassanSoft -->
 Real Estate Portal - ReSt
 Welcome to the ReSt repository!
 This real estate portal is designed to connect property buyers, sellers, and enthusiasts through an engaging online platform.
 Our goal is to facilitate easy access to property listings and real estate information.
+Check out the live version of the project: [Visit the website](https://jolly-cassata-ccc5b5.netlify.app/)

 Features
 The web application consists of the following main pages: